SL177Y-0/DaoGovLite/frontend/README.md

 ## Features

 - **Wallet Connection**: Seamless integration with MetaMask and other Web3 wallets
+- **Token Delegation**: Automatic and manual delegation to activate voting power
 - **Proposal Management**:
   - Create new governance proposals
   - Vote on active proposals